paulhibbitts/publishing-with-docsify-this/README.md

 ### GitHub or Codeberg
 1. Signup for a [GitHub](https://github.com) or [Codeberg](https://codeberg.org) account
-2. Create a new repository and upload your Markdown file
+2. Make a new repository, and create or upload your Markdown file
 3. View the uploaded file, and copy/paste that URL into the Docsify-This **Markdown File URL** field

 ### Gist (GitHub Gists)